medusa-project/medusa-content-models/README.md

 medusa-content-models
 =====================

-These are Fedora FoxML Content Models used by the Medusa repositorey project.
+These are Fedora FoxML Content Models used by the Medusa repository project.
 The models currently represent various PREMIS entities.